jollyjinx/sma2mqtt/README.md

 - Unchanged retained values remain suppressed because the broker already stores them.
 - A reconnect resets publication history so current retained values can be sent again.
 - Topics observed with multi-value array payloads retain their array shape on later single-value updates.
+- MQTT username and password options are passed to the broker connection.

 `--json-output` mirrors accepted publications to stdout; it does not disable MQTT delivery.